corda/corda/docs/source/demobench.rst

 ..

   When DemoBench reloads this profile it will close any nodes that it is currently running and then launch these new nodes instead.
+Note that the ``node.conf`` files within each profile are JSON/HOCON format, and so can be extracted and edited as required.

 Building the Installers
 -----------------------